terlan98/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC25/WWDC25-248-Explore-prompt-design-and-safety-for-ondevice-foundation-models.md

 }
 ```

-> Note: Errors occuring in **proactive features**, not driven by user actions, are safe to ignore.
+> Note: Errors occurring in **proactive features**, not driven by user actions, are safe to ignore.
 However, any errors originating from **user-initiated features** should show suitable UI feedback to the user.

 ### Build trust and safety
-- Disallow inapropriate content
+- Disallow inappropriate content
 - Handle user input with care
 - Evaluate potential consequences of users acting on your app's output